 Ball Python (Python regius)

 Ball pythons (also known as royal pythons) are a terrestrial species of constricting snake native to regions of western and central Africa.
 In the wild, they are most often found in semi-arid grasslands, forests, and near agricultural areas.
 Although frequently found in burrows, they can arguably be considered semi-arboreal, as scientific accounts have documented them hunting frequently in trees.

-Ball pythons are sexually dimorphic, which means there is a notable difference in size between males and females.
-They start as tiny, 10” (25.4 cm) hatchlings, but males typically grow 2’-3’ (0.6-0.9 m) long, while females grow to be 3’-5’ (0.9-1.5 m) long.
-Larger individuals have been recorded.
+Ball pythons are sexually dimorphic, which means there is a noteworthy difference in size between males and females, but not as large in some other snake species.
+According to an extensive survey by Aubret et al., males typically grow 3.6-4.3′ (109-131 cm) long, while females grow to be 3.8-4.5″ (114-136 cm) long.
+However, larger individuals have been recorded in captivity, likely due to more plentiful food.

 Ball pythons reach sexual maturity in 3-5 years and have a 15-30 year lifespan in captivity.
 However, older individuals have been reported.